 This manufacturing model usually creates a lot of dead stock, destined for landfills or incineration.
 Not to mention that this approach is one of the key reasons that most garment workers live in poverty.
 So what’s the alternative?

-Manufacture on demand clothing – the more sustainable model
+Manufacture on-demand clothing – the more sustainable model

 Even though this model is by no measure a guarantee that garment workers will be better off immediately, it’s a move in the right direction.
 And not only on the ethical front.
 The business front comes with benefits too.
 Here’s why.

-On demand clothing manufacturing focuses on smaller batches and a very high level of customization.
+On-demand clothing manufacturing focuses on smaller batches and a very high level of customization.
 Basically, when doing business this way, clothing manufacturers would accept MOQs as low as 500 pieces per design.
 They would also work off the tech pack provided by their client(s).
-Which means no generic white label products.
+Which means no generic white-label products.
 But probably the major selling point from the brand owners’ perspective is the fact that it takes significantly less time for them to start selling their products.

-On the other hand, manufacturers don’t have to hire seasonal workers and save on materials because the arranged price allows for better-paid workers and higher quality fabrics.
+On the other hand, manufacturers don’t have to hire seasonal workers and save on materials because the arranged price allows for better-paid workers and higher-quality fabrics.

 It’s only natural when a manufacturing model entails a great deal of customization, that it will come at a higher price for everyone.
-The end-user, clothing brand, factory owner (trickier pieces demand the more skilled workforce that costs more).
+The end-user, clothing brand, factory owner (trickier pieces demand a more skilled workforce that costs more).
 However, it takes less time, energy, workforce, and fabrics to be carried out.

-Can FUSH˚ manufacture on demand clothing?
+Can FUSH˚ manufacture on-demand clothing?

 Yes, absolutely.
 In fact, our workflow is designed to fit this manufacturing method.
 Some of it is down to the type of clients we worked with over the years – marathons and various sporting events and teams that all required a great level of customization for their clothing, especially the t-shirts and oftentimes small batches.